ZuBB/portage3/README.md

 Why
 ---

 Portage is a package management software for Gentoo Linux.
 Below there are some things that I do not like in it

-* [ **Slowness** ] Gentoo is all about choice and speed.
+1. **Slowness** <br> Gentoo is all about choice and speed.
 But its irritating when it takes minutes to do tasks that involves dependancy calculation (`emerge -pvte world` for example)
-* [ **Data duplication** ] It stores all data in plain txt files.
+1. **Data duplication** <br> It stores all data in plain txt files.
 There is nothing bad in it.
 But some type of the data are duplicated couple of times.
-* [ **Miss of app that does all but fast** ] There are couple of apps that do quite general tasks in terms of PM.
-None of them is not fast enough (except eix)
-* [ **Current db structure does not help** ] There is a possibility to store portage cache in the sqlite database ([1], [2]).
+1. **Current db structure does not help** <br> There is a possibility to store portage cache in the sqlite database ([1], [2]).
 However this does not help portage work faster.
 Also I do not like [structure of the db](https://gist.github.com/4362786) (resides in `/var/cache/edb/dep/usr/portage.sqlite`) that is used
+1. **Miss of app that does all but fast** <br> There are couple of apps that do quite general tasks in terms of PM.
+None of them is not fast enough (except eix)

 Possibly there are others..